What is an Orphan error? (Internal broken links)

 Speaker Page

-• you are linking to a Media item that does not exist
+• you are linking to a Media item that does not appear in the Media data

 Sessions Page

-• you are linking to a Speaker that doesn't appear in the Speaker page
+• you are linking to a Speaker that does not appear in the Speaker data

-• you are linking to a Media item that does not appear in the Media page
+• you are linking to a Media item that does not appear in the Media data

-• you are linking to an Exhibitor item that does not appear in the Exhibitor page
+• you are linking to an Exhibitor item that does not appear in the Exhibitor data

-• you are linking to a Parent session that doesn't appear in the Sessions page
+• you are linking to a Parent Session that does not appear in the Sessions data

 Exhibitor Page

-• you are linking to a Media item that does not appear in the Media page
+• you are linking to a Media item that does not appear in the Media data

 Resolving Orphans